 The Federal Energy Regulatory Commission, commonly known as FERC, licenses hydroelectric facilities such as the Edward Hyatt Power Plant at Oroville Dam.

-California’s Department of Water Resources and stakeholders recently participated in a six-year renewal process for a 50-year hydroelectric license for the Oroville facilities.
+DWR and stakeholders recently participated in a six-year renewal process for a 50-year hydroelectric license for the Oroville facilities.
 The resulting agreement commits the state to:

-- restored salmon and steelhead habitat
+- Restored salmon and steelhead habitat

-- improved river recreation and community benefits
+- Improved river recreation and community benefits

-- a fish passage study to determine and launch a project to enhance fish passage in the Feather and surrounding river basins
+- A fish passage study to determine and launch a project to enhance fish passage in the Feather and surrounding river basins